Prabhat11611/Basic-Programming-Ques-Set/README.md

 # Basic-Programming-Ques-Set
-This is the basic Questions which I use to practice.
+These are the basic Questions which I use to practice.